3: 13 a.m. by Chris Green

 ‘I heard the sound of breaking glass again,’ Patti might have said.
 ‘Shall we go and see the new Danny Boyle film at the Empire later?’

 I’m fairly sure Emma-Jane and Lorenzo never talked about their night-time disturbances.
 They were too busy looking after their parrots.
 Being a public figure, Brady Ness was afraid of ridicule.
 Jack and Vera didn’t speak to each other much anyway.
-Roy Sax was busy watching the wheels go round.
+Jed Boozy was busy watching the wheels go round.

-The product life-cycle of viral clips on the internet is, however, all too brief.
-Interest quickly faded and the subject was once again forgotten.
+The product life-cycle of viral clips on the internet is, alas, all too brief.
+Interest quickly faded, and the subject was once again forgotten.
 But, when you consider it, the position can’t have changed that much.
-People the world over must surely still be hearing spontaneous textural phantasms.
+People the world over must surely still be hearing Lars Winoweh’s spontaneous textural phantasms.
 Every night, their consciousness is, in all likelihood, still receiving an unwelcome jolt.
-Yet, because no-one is talking about it, the mystery remains unresolved.
+Yet, because no-one is talking about it, no one is investigaing it, and the mystery remains unresolved.

-Meanwhile, at exactly 3:13 tonight your state of grace will be interrupted along with all the others.
-Jonny Bisco will be woken by the pounding of horses hooves on tarmac.
+Meanwhile, at exactly 3:13 tonight, along with all the others, your state of grace will be interrupted.
+Jonny Bisco will be woken by the pounding of horses’ hooves on tarmac.
 Brady Ness will hear the blast of an air horn.
-Jack and Vera will both hear Chirpy Chirpy Cheep Cheep.
+Jack and Vera will both hear bagpipes playing Mull of Kintyre.
 Senses may once again become confused.
-The blood-curdling scream that Emma-Jane hears will smell like a rotting corpse, Lorenzo’s dental drill will taste of cabbage and the minor chord on the cello I hear will emit an eerie glow.
+The blood-curdling scream that Emma-Jane hears will smell like a rotting corpse, Lorenzo’s dental drill will taste of cabbage, and the minor chord on the cello I hear will emit an eerie glow.